Process, Theories, Frameworks, and Accessibility

 Artifact Description

-This activity highlights a sample design process and my skills at creating accessible materials.
-The artifacts are based on an activity that uses a structured framework to develop learners’ abilities in source evaluation, practical decision-making, and digital literacy.
+This artifact highlights a sample design process, a sample instructional activity, and my ability to create accessible materials.
+The activity–entitled Evaluating Sources–uses a structured framework to develop learners’ abilities to evaluate academic sources, apply practical decision-making, and build digital literacy.

-The activity integrates several learning experience design (LXD) theories and frameworks, such as Backward Design, Universal Design for Learning, Scaffolding, Bloom’s Taxonomy, Formative Assessment, Motivation Theory, Self-determination Theory, and Inclusive Design.
+The activity integrates several design theories and frameworks, including Backward Design, Universal Design for Learning, Scaffolding, Bloom’s Taxonomy, Formative Assessment, Motivation Theory, Self-determination Theory, and Inclusive Design.
 Artificial intelligence (AI) was utilized to document the process, improve accessibility, and help stakeholders understand the theories and frameworks behind our recommendations.

 More Information